matkatmusic/PFMCPP_Project1/README.md

 ## 4) Wait for me to review your work.
 - Send me a Direct Message in Slack with your Pull Request link and Replit project link
 - Pin this message in our DM thread.
+- Every time you make revisions, send me the PR and Replit links again, so your code is easy to get to.

 While you're waiting, take a look at your Pull Request.
 You'll see exactly what I see, and you might even spot some things that you missed when looking at your project source files, like formatting issues.